AbdullahMaqbool22/AbdullahMaqbool22/README.md

 - Cyber security principles and best practices
 - Programming languages like Python, Java, C++, HTML, and CSS
-- My experience as an Operations Manager at IEEE Student Branch Islamabad

 ## 😄 Pronouns